Controlled Document Procedure

 Review

 Controlled documents are required to be reviewed and approved on at least an annual basis.
 Controlled documents may be updated ad-hoc as required by business operations.
-Ad-hoc changes do not need to be reviewed and approved, but can only be merged by a code owner of the controlled document.
+Changes must be approved by a code owner of the controlled document prior to merge.

 Reviewers of controlled documents are required to